 Supply the school with all medicine the student must take during the school day, with each medicine stored in a separate container labeled by a pharmacist licensed in the United States.
 The container must list the student's name, doctor's name, name of the medicine, and instructions for when to take the medicine and how much to take.
 The medicine must be delivered to the school by a parent or other adult, unless the student is authorized to carry and take the medication by themselves.
-Except for inhalers, the student may only carry one-day's dosage.
 For all other medication, no more than a 30-day supply will be kept at the school.
 All discontinued, outdated, and/or unused medicine must be picked up before the end of the school year.